TimVosch/Aqua/Theory/Project Booklett/Project booklett.md

 ### Assignments:
 1. Design an power supply for the MFM so he can work on his own as much as possible.

-a.
+1a.
 What is the best combination with solar cells to have the maximum energy output?

-b.
+1b.
 What is the best way to store energy in periods where there is no sun?

-c.
+1c.
 How much power do you need for the MFM to function, when there is no sunlight?

-d.
+1d.
 How much power can you use usually in the Netherlands?

 2. Design a circuit that turns off the MFM after every measurement.
 3. Design a system, so the MFM can contact to central server on any location.